dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 Being more aggressive while sparring seemed to help too though it just led to lots of stalling.
 Once the other person has turtled I need to really think "get onto them, turn around so I've got their head" to get out of this stalling.

 When I'm trapped in mount I always forget to bridge which is really silly but there you go.

+# 2015-02-02 Scissor sweep (?)

+I sat this one out which is a shame because it looked pretty interesting.
+It was covering a sweep from guard that I *think* is called **scissor sweep** though it wasn't explicitly mentioned.
+It matches fairly closely the descriptions found elsewhere and there was a bit of emphasis on "scissor action" with the legs at one point.
+I've definitely covered this once before in class but I'd like a chance to cover it again.

+Details that seemed important from observation:

+*   Holding the person's upper body close puts them off balance.
+If they've managed to get upright they have much better self-control.
+Hold onto the arm on their falling side to keep them close and prevent them posting.
+*   To lift the raised leg up point your own knee up!
+*   If the sideways sweep is too hard then pushing it away is easier.